Efficient evaluation of expectations of functions of a L\'evy process and its extremum: Abstract

 \section{Abstract}

-We prove a simple general formula for the expectation of a function of a L\'evy process and its running extremum, which is more convenient for applications than general formulas in the first version of the paper.
-The derivation of explicit formulas in applications significantly simplifies.
+We prove a simple general formula for the expectation of a function of a L\'evy process and its running extremum.
 Under additional conditions, we derive analytical formulas using the Fourier/Laplace inversion and Wiener-Hopf factorization, and discuss efficient numerical methods for realization of these formulas.
-As applications, the cumulative probability distribution function of the process and its running maximum and the price of the option to exchange the maximum of a stock price for a power of the price are calculated.
+As applications, the cumulative probability distribution function of the process and its running supremum and the price of the option to exchange the supremum of a stock price for a power of the price are calculated.
 The most efficient numerical methods use the sinh-acceleration technique and simplified trapezoid rule.
 The program in Matlab running on a Mac with moderate characteristics achieves the precision E-7 and better in several milliseconds, and E-14 - in a fraction of a second.